 2. Project Coordination Meeting

 To communicate and provide information to the cross-functional team, “project coordination meetings” can be held, and project issues/constraints can be presented to team members based on their functional expertise.
 For e.g. To achieve a target set by management and based on site conditions, a design change is required, then these meetings could serve as a platform to communicate information to them, and at the same time, a solution can be provided by them.
 At the end of such meetings, minutes to be prepared and should be circulated so that all the stakeholders are informed about the change.

 3. Vendor Review Meeting

-To communicate and provide information to vendors, “vendor review meetings” to be conducted on a weekly or fortnightly basis depending on project requirements.
+To communicate and provide information to vendors, “vendor review meetings” are to be conducted on a weekly or fortnightly basis depending on project requirements.
 In this meeting, the vendor can provide progress charts, trend analysis, forecasting/projection for balance activities to communicate to the project manager about their scope of work.

 In order to avoid commotion and ensure proper communication, all the meetings as mentioned above shall have a well-defined agenda.
 The frequency should also be pre-decided.
 The number of participants should be precise and should have the right members.
 Agendas should be floated well in advance so that the participants are prepared for the meeting.
 Any deviation from agenda points should not be entertained.
-The project manager to be the driver of the meeting to avoid deviation.
+The project manager is to be the driver of the meeting to avoid deviation.

 In addition to the above formal methods, sometimes informal methods of face-to-face communication or telephonic communication also help to solve issues of a project.

 Apart from the above, the communication management plan should be updated as and when required depending on the requirements of the project.

 2. Performance Reports